Thromboembolic Disorders in Pregnancy

 If PE recurs despite effective anticoagulation, surgery, usually placement of an inferior vena cava filter just distal to the renal vessels, is indicated.

-If women developed DVT or PE during a previous pregnancy or have an underlying thrombophilic disorder, they are treated with prophylactic LMWH (eg, enoxaparin 40 mg sc once/day) beginning when pregnancy is first diagnosed and continuing until 6 wk postpartum.
+If women developed DVT or PE during a previous pregnancy or have an underlying thrombophilic disorder, they are treated with prophylactic LMWH (eg, enoxaparin 40 mg sc once a day) beginning when pregnancy is first diagnosed and continuing until 6 weeks postpartum.

 During pregnancy, risk of thromboembolic disorders is increased, but most thromboemboli develop postpartum and result from vascular trauma during delivery.

 Symptoms of thrombophlebitis or their absence does not accurately predict the diagnosis, disease severity, or risk of embolization.